Listed & Rated Bonds

 Such bonds are internationally recognized and internationally listed by way of its ISIN Number (International Securities Identification Number) and can only be purchased through Regulated Entities ie investment platforms such as Euroclear, Crest, Capital International Group, Credo Wealth etc.

-An increasingly popular type of Listed Bond, utilises Arbitrage Trading Programs, whereby Investor Capital remains unencumbered in Escrow till maturity.
-Escrow is typically managed by FCA Trustees and an Independant Collateral Guarantor, protecting capital and coupons typically through government securities etc. The funds remain untouched and are used as proof of funds to obtain an independant line of credit, entered into Arbitrage Programs, securing returns.
+An increasingly popular alternative to Bonds, are Preference Shares.
+Particularly those which utilises Arbitrage Trading Programs, whereby Investor Capital remains unencumbered in Escrow till maturity.
+Escrow is typically managed by Tier 1 Bank & FCA Trustees ensuring that principle funds remain unmoved and untouched.
+The funds remain frozen and are used as proof of funds to obtain an independant line of credit, entered into Arbitrage Programs, securing high yield returns.

 - Listed Publicly on Major Exchanges & Tradeable